eopf-toolkit/community-notebook-competition/README.md

 Once you access with your [CDSE](https://dataspace.copernicus.eu/) credentials, you will get the chance to choose the language you want to develop with!
 If you are not yet registered, you can do it [here](https://identity.dataspace.copernicus.eu/auth/realms/CDSE/login-actions/registration?client_id=account-console&tab_id=B4WzkvfBZbA).

-Once you start your server, you will be able to select the docker image you want to work with.
+When starting your server, you will be able to select the docker image you want to work with.<br>
 Select: **Specify an existing docker image**.

 <p align="center"><img title="Select docker image" alt="Alt text" src="/img/sel_di.png" class="center" ></p>